realmocaccino/jauntyslider/README.md

 ## Contribution
 Future versions with more options and bug fixes are to come.

-If you want to contribute with the project, email me.
+If you want to contribute with the project, email me [lgustavoms@gmail.com](mailto:lgustavoms@gmail.com).

 Thanks for using!